 The most important thing with roses is to plant them in full sun.
-Roses want to bake, so make sure they’re in a good and sunny spot and not in place where they’ll get wet.
+Roses want to bake, so make sure they’re in a good and sunny spot and not in a place where they’ll get wet.
 They only need to be watered every third day or so – let them dry out well in between – and make sure they aren’t near a downspout or boggy spot but rather one that is well-drained.

 To get your roses started off right, put down some fresh Van Wilgen’s Mulch (available in both bulk and bags!).
-Apply a three inch layer of mulch around roses to keep moisture in and keep weeds at bay.
+Apply a three-inch layer of mulch around roses to keep moisture in and keep weeds at bay.
 You’ll just want to keep mulch three inches from the canes of the rose.
 You’ll also want to fertilize your roses monthly using a slow-release fertilizer, such as Espoma’s Rose-Tone until about September.

 As you start to see blooms, it’s important to deadhead them as the flowers die in order to encourage them to re-bloom.

-If you have a known insect or critter problem in your yard, insect control products as well as deer and/or vole repellents can be used preemptively.
-Additionally, as the season progresses, if new disease or insect problems arise, we have a full line up of products that can treat these issues.
+If you have a known insect or critter problem in your yard, insect control products, as well as deer and/or vole repellents, can be used preemptively.
+Additionally, as the season progresses, if new disease or insect problems arise, we have a full lineup of products that can treat these issues.
 Stop by or give us a call and we’ll be happy to help you identify the issue your roses are facing and find you the right solution!

 With a little patience and TLC, you’re sure to have beautiful roses that thrive!